troyc03/CSUF-Lagrangian-Double-Pendulum/README.md

 - Reimplement code into MATLAB (or integrate MATLAB API to Python if possible)
 - Implement unit and integration testing to the Python laboratory to account for miscalculations and error handling in case MATLAB is not integrated correctly.
+- Continuously perform integration testing and unit testing to make sure that all components in the lab are running properly.

 #### Credits
 Troy Chin (Kanban Team Leader/Head DevOps Coordinator)